Adithya V. Sastry

 Lover of all things tiny

-"A dream is not that which you see while
+"A dream is not that which

-sleeping, it is that which does not let
+is that which does not let

 you sleep."